filecoin-project/FIPs/FIPS/fip-000x.md

 The main motivation for this change is introducing the minimal change that allows miners in debt to recover storage faults in order to stop paying for penalties.

 ## Backwards Compatibility
- This change requires a actor upgrade.
+This change requires a network version increment to distinguish the old behaviour from the new.
+It does not change any state schemas or exported method signatures.

 ## Test Cases
 N/A